Equipment for people with disabilities

 The process may also involve a rehabilitation engineer who will make any adjustments or add features and fixtures such as special postural seating.

-Where necessary, a specialist team can provide assessments for equipment for people with severe physical disabilities who cannot use standard wheelchairs and/or controls.
+Where necessary, a specialist team can give assessments for equipment for people with severe physical disabilities who cannot use standard wheelchairs and/or controls.

 The assessment may include other professionals across health, education and social services.